tom-nook/toulbox/posts/jamstack-comment-engine-guide.md

 <!-- Excerpt End -->
 Meaning, if you're not familiar with Netlify, Slack, and Netlify Lambdas, then it can take a few days to put it all together.

-This post is the opposite, it is a beginner's guide with step-by-step instructions.
+This post is the opposite, it is a beginner's guide with step-by-step instructions to save you time.

 ## 1. Install Project Dependencies